 Scientists compared the intensities of the hot spots left in the cosmic microwave background to the locations and sizes of clusters of galaxies they observed with the SDSS to determine how the universe has expanded since a time shortly after the Big Bang.
 The experiment confirmed that the universe has expanded at an increasing rate.
 This offered independent confirmation of the study that suggested the existence of dark energy.

 Observation of the origins of high-energy cosmic rays

 In 1993, Fermilab physicists proposed the construction of the world's largest cosmic ray detector, the Pierre Auger Observatory, to address the question of the origin of high-energy cosmic rays.
 Researchers previously had assumed that cosmic rays approach the Earth uniformly from random directions.
 However, in 2007, researchers at Pierre Auger announced that the most energetic cosmic rays to impact the Earth generally come from the direction of active galactic nuclei.

-Many large galaxies, including our own Milky Way, has a supermassive black hole in its center.
+Many large galaxies, including our own Milky Way, have a supermassive black hole in their centers.
 While most black holes will sit quietly in the nucleus of a galaxy for billions of years, if a galaxy's black hole happens to be surrounded and fed by a steady stream of gas and stars, it creates what is called an active galactic nucleus.
 An active galactic nucleus releases high-energy radiation observable by radio, X-ray and gamma ray telescopes on earth.

 - Last modified